keboola/website/_product/product.md

       has to offer the moment you purchase.
 No need for additional security or procurement permissions.
 A new use case doesn’t have mean spending weeks on a whole new set of rounds of IT/Security/Procurement talks."
     descright: "<strong>Promise</strong>.
-Used by banks and auditors, completely secure, GDPR compliant.
+Used by banks and auditors, completely secure and GDPR compliant.
 We believe so firmly that Keboola is the best that we've set up our system so that if you're ever unsatisfied, you can leave anytime with no hassle.
 With us, there isn't any vendor lock!
 We only keep your business if you're happy."
 - template: horizontal-rule
   block: hr